Have you learned to sift through each census record to extract every little clue about your ancestors and their communities?

 –the “OA” in column 20 for John Simmons means that he is working on his “own account”?

 Some of these might seem like small things.
-But as we all know every little piece of information is meaningful and I think these kinds of details are what go into making a fascinating and more accurate story of their lives.
+But every little piece of information is meaningful in genealogy.
+These kinds of details are what go into making a fascinating and more accurate story of our ancestor’s lives.

 Here are a few resources where you can learn more: